awgranados/cheapskate/team/contributions/CONTRIBS.md

 - Linked search bar on List UI to the web scraper, allowing our webapp to search Steam and display the results in the frontend
 - Single-handedly created, edited, and presented the entire MVP demo
 - Organized, edited, and presented the final presentation as Final Presentation Leader

 #

-# Alexander Granados

-#### Role: Retro 3 Leader, User Manual Coordinator

-## Contributions

-- Overall gave ideas and feedback towards the task at hand that the team was working on
-- Led the third and final retro meeting, helped to create vision for the final product
-- Updated and maintained the Lists UI in order to match with the rest our design vision
-- Linked together the delete button with interactive UI on the Lists page so that it could be usable
-- Created and oversaw completion of the the User Manual
-- Contributed to the "Team Decisions" portion of the Design Document

-#